AdobeDocs/analytics-platform.nl-NL/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. Voor de implementaties van Adobe Analytics die AppMeasurement of de uitbreiding van de Analyse (markeringen) gebruiken, [ creeer een gegevensstroom in Adobe Experience Platform ](/help/getting-started/cja-upgrade/cja-upgrade-datastream.md). <!-- Is this correct?
 Will customers on the Web SDK already have a datastream that they only need to add AEP as a service to?
 Or does this step apply to everyone?-->

-   Voor Adobe Analytics-implementaties met de Web SDK bestaat al een gegevensstroom.
+   Voor Adobe Analytics-implementaties die gebruikmaken van de Web SDK, bestaat al een gegevensstroom.

 1. [ voeg Adobe Experience Platform als dienst aan uw datastream ](/help/getting-started/cja-upgrade/cja-upgrade-datastream-addplatform.md) toe.